 Prognosis

-“Life is a sexually transmitted terminal condition.”
-Having said that most Americans live well into their 70’s or beyond.
+Most Americans live well into their 70’s, 80’s or 90’s.
 Those with disease will likely die sooner.
-How much sooner?
-How do we know? (pro-forward, gnosis-knowing)
+But how much sooner?
+How do we know?
+Which cancers kill fast?
+How bad is heart failure?
+How fast does dementia progress?

-Have you asked your doctor?
-It is an Art - and even the best doctors are often inaccurate or unwilling to give you hard and fast numbers.
+Even the best doctors are often inaccurate or unwilling to give you hard and fast numbers.
 Having less than 6 months to live is a criteria for Hospice.
 (See Texas Hospice Criteria).
+Sadly most people only stay in hospice for a week or two - with referrals coming too late.
 How can you get an honest estimate?
+Embrace a “tough prognosis” well?

-UCSF has eprognosis tools that are evidence based, if focused.
+UCSF has an eprognosis tool that is evidence based, if focused.

 Ways we Die

 Most doctors, for themselves - given a choice want a rapid decline over a few months - maintaining mental capacity - after we have lived a full life.
 Few want to live into Dementia or Major Disability.
-Some of us die of sudden cardiac events, others languish for years.
-How can planning help?
+How does planning help?
 How can you get the truth about a disease course without the sales pitch and eternal “Hope, Dope and Cope”.
-Stephen Jenkinson in Die Wise does a masterful job discussing the topic
+Stephen Jenkinson in Die Wise does a masterful job discussing the topic.
+Atul Gwande in Being Mortal describes his own process (as a physican) with his father and Lung Cancer.

 Where we die